-At The Birley Academy, we recognise the responsibility we have under Section 175 and 157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
-The Academy Governing Body approve the S175/157 return to Sheffield safeguarding Children's Partnership on a yearly basis.
-This policy also adheres to all statutory guidance by the Department for Education and local guidance by the Sheffield Safeguarding Children Partnership.
+At The Birley Academy, we recognize our responsibility under Sections 175 and 157 of the Education and Inspections Act 2002 to establish arrangements for safeguarding and promoting children's welfare.
+The Academy Governing Body approves the S175/157 return to the Sheffield Safeguarding Children's Partnership annually.
+This policy also complies with all statutory guidance from the Department for Education and local guidance from the Sheffield Safeguarding Children Partnership.

 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals in our academy make sure their approach is child centred.
+Everyone who comes into contact with children, their families, and carers has a role to play in safeguarding children.
+In order to fulfil this responsibility effectively, all professionals in our academy ensure their approach is child-centred.
 This means that we consider, at all times, what is in the best interests of the child.